Code of Conduct

 Medigene shall not participate in anti-competitive agreements and cartels.
 Compliance with the regulations of antitrust law must be ensured.
 Only fair, equitable, free and open competition worldwide allows for the best-possible products at the best-possible price to the benefit of society in general and patients, in particular.

 The business activities of the Company and all individuals acting on behalf of Medigene must be based on integrity, honesty and truthfulness.
-Besides professional work, this is essential for maintaining the trust of shareholders, the scientific community and patients, as well as ultimately being the means by which it is earned.
+Besides professional work, this is essential for maintaining the trust of shareholders, the scientific community and patients, as well as ultimately being how it is earned.